 With guidance, lists & clarifies concerns and questions about new protocols with PI and sponsor

-As appropriate & with guidance, prepares & submits documents to the IRB
+As appropriate & with guidance, reviews consent forms prior to submission to the IRB

 With guidance, prepares other forms required for study initiation (pre-printed orders, eligibility checklists, etc.)

 Determines that IRB approval has been received prior to initiation of research activity

 Participates in study initiation meetings

 Ensures initial & ongoing eligibility of all subjects for assigned research studies